WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 console.log(counter.get()); // 1
 ```

-> Note: Other API designs are also possible.
-> See the discussion at https://github.com/WebAssembly/custom-rtts/issues/2.

 ## Declarative Prototype Initialization

 We expect toolchains to need to configure thousands of JS prototypes and tens of thousands of methods,